foxeronthepath/snake-game/README.md

 **Enjoy playing Snake! 🐍✨**

-*Press 'A' to watch the AI play, or use arrow keys to control the snake yourself!*
+*Press 'A' to watch the smart AI play with A* pathfinding, or use arrow keys to control the snake yourself!*